-Brittany when the family resided in a valley.
-The name lavalley is derived from the Old French word vallee, which means valley.
+The proud French name Lavalley was formed in Brittany (French: Bretagne) when the family resided in a valley.
+The name Lavalley is derived from the French word "vallée," which means "valley."

-Another 79 words (6 lines of text) are included under the topic Early lavalley Notables in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) are included under the topic Early Lavalley Notables in all our PDF Extended History products and printed products wherever possible.

 In the United States, the name Lavalley is the 5,704th most popular surname with an estimated 4,974 people with that name.